aleph2c/miros/docs/source/reflection.rst

-statechart diagram might make sense to you but it can psychologically shutdown a teammate.  `miros` :ref:`provides a way to translate how your chart responds to a particular event into a different type of diagram, a sequence diagram<reflection-creating-a-sequence-diagram>`.
+statechart diagram might make sense to you but it can psychologically shutdown a teammate.  `miros` :ref:`provides a way to translate how your chart responds to a particular event into a different type of diagram, a sequence diagram<recipes-drawing-a-sequence-diagram>`.
 Anyone can understand a sequence diagram.
 By referencing something that is easy to understand you can reduce the transaction costs in your organization; everyone should be able to participate in the conversation.